katielebr/PhD-izhikevich-two-populations/README.md

 # Izhikevich Two-Population Cortical Model

-This repository contains code originally created by **Fernanda Selingardi Matias** and later modified by **Katiele Valéria Pereira Brito** as part of her PhD research.
-The simulator models two neuronal populations representing cortical areas using the Izhikevich neuron model.
+This repository contains the computational code developed for the PhD research of Katiele Valéria Pereira Brito conducted under a cotutelle agreement between the Federal University of Alagoas (UFAL, Brazil) and the University of the Balearic Islands (UIB, Spain) in 2025.
+The original codebase was created by Fernanda Selingardi Matias and substantially extended for this research.

-The current implementation couples the two populations **unidirectionally** (Sender → Receiver).
-Within each population, neurons are either **excitatory** or **inhibitory**, allowing us to probe how cell-type composition shapes the dynamics of the receiver population.
-Synapses include $AMPA$ (excitatory) and $GABA_A$ (inhibitory) conductances, and background activity is driven by **Poisson noise**.
+The simulator implements a two-population cortical network using the Izhikevich neuron model, specifically investigating how inhibitory neuronal variability modulates phase relationships between coupled neural populations.

-The code outputs the time evolution of the **mean membrane potential** for each population and provides analysis utilities for these signals, including variability across excitatory and inhibitory neurons.
+The current implementation couples the two populations unidirectionally (Sender → Receiver).
+Within each population, neurons are either excitatory or inhibitory, allowing us to probe how cell-type composition shapes the dynamics of the receiver population.
+Synapses include $AMPA$ (excitatory) and $GABA_A$ (inhibitory) conductances, and background activity is driven by Poisson noise.

----
+The code outputs the time evolution of the mean membrane potential for each population and provides analysis utilities for these signals, including variability across excitatory and inhibitory neurons.

 ## 🧠 Model Overview